| Internet-Draft | AAuth-R3 | August 2026 |

 ¶

-r3_conditional operation.
-The resource builds the proposal, persists it keyed by its r3_s256, and returns AAuth-Requirement with a resource token whose r3_uri/r3_s256 reference the proposal.
+r3_per_call operation.
+The resource builds the proposal, persists it keyed by its r3_s256, and returns AAuth-Requirement with a resource token whose r3_uri/r3_s256 reference the proposal — either as a 401 the agent retries, or as a 202 Accepted deferred delivery that holds the invocation ([I-D.hardt-oauth-aauth-protocol]).
+A resource that can hold the invocation SHOULD use 202: the parameters never leave its hands, so the verification in step 3 disappears and the agent never reconstructs the call.
 The token carries only the reference, not the parameters.¶

 parameters per policy; the PS renders display for user consent.
 On approval, the AS issues a per-call auth token that echoes the proposal's r3_uri/r3_s256 and lists the now-approved operation in r3_granted.¶

-r3_s256 and MUST verify that the agent's actual parameters match the approved proposal.
-For any parameter represented as a digest, the resource MUST verify that BASE64URL(SHA-256(presented-value)) equals the stored s256.
+202, the resource executes the held call when a valid per-call auth token arrives at the pending URL; there are no parameters to verify, because the agent never re-sends the call.
+Under 401, the agent retries the actual call with the per-call auth token, and the resource recovers the proposal from its store via r3_s256 and MUST verify that the agent's actual parameters match the approved proposal: inline parameter values MUST be compared structurally (JSON value equality — member order and insignificant whitespace do not affect the result), and for any parameter represented as a digest the resource MUST verify that BASE64URL(SHA-256(presented-value)) equals the stored s256, so the agent MUST present those values byte-identically.
 If anything differs, the resource MUST reject the call.
 An approval to email one recipient cannot be replayed against another.¶

 Representing a parameter as a digest keeps large or sensitive payloads out of every token and away from the PS: only the s256 and a short excerpt appear in the proposal.
 The full bytes travel directly from the agent to the resource at call time, where the resource verifies them against the digest.
 This is also a privacy control — the resource chooses what the PS (and through it, the user-facing surface) sees versus what stays between the agent and the resource.¶